 Orange County Nursing Home Abuse Attorneys

 When your loved one requires ongoing medical assistance from a nursing home, you expect the nursing home staff to take care of their needs and prevent further injuries.
-Yet research has found that at least 150,000 seniors experience elder abuse at a nursing home each year, and as many as 1 in 6 residents have reported witnessing or experiencing abuse at the hands of their caretakers.
+Yet research has found that at least 150,000 seniors experience elder abuse or neglect at a nursing home each year, and as many as 1 in 6 residents have reported witnessing or experiencing abuse at the hands of their caretakers.

 It’s heartbreaking to realize that your family member may have been injured by the very people who are obligated to protect them.
 When it happens to your loved one, you have the right to hold the nursing home and its staff accountable for negligence.